sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 /home/lee/bl808/M1s_BL808_SDK
 ```

-We copy the result (the result of everyone is different) of `pwd` command, then run following commamd to set toolcahin path.
+We copy the result (the result of everyone is different) of `pwd` command, then run following commamd to set toolchain path.

 ```bash
 export BL_SDK_PATH=/home/lee/bl808/M1s_BL808_SDK